cabforum/servercert/docs/BR.md

 If the signing key is P-384, the signature MUST use ECDSA with SHA-384.
 When encoded, the `AlgorithmIdentifier` MUST be byte-for-byte identical with the following hex-encoded bytes: `300a06082a8648ce3d040303`.

 If the signing key is P-521, the signature MUST use ECDSA with SHA-512.
 When encoded, the `AlgorithmIdentifier` MUST be byte-for-byte identical with the following hex-encoded bytes: `300a06082a8648ce3d040304`.

+##### 7.1.3.2.3 ML-DSA

+The CA SHALL use the appropriate signature algorithm and encoding based upon the signing key used.

+If the signing key is ML-DSA-44, the signature algorithm MUST be id-ml-dsa-44 (OID: 2.16.840.1.101.3.4.3.17).
+When encoded, the `AlgorithmIdentifier` MUST be byte-for-byte identical with the following hex-encoded bytes: `300b0609608648016503040311`.

+If the signing key is ML-DSA-65, the signature algorithm MUST be id-ml-dsa-65 (OID: 2.16.840.1.101.3.4.3.18).
+When encoded, the `AlgorithmIdentifier` MUST be byte-for-byte identical with the following hex-encoded bytes: `300b0609608648016503040312`.

+If the signing key is ML-DSA-87, the signature algorithm MUST be id-ml-dsa-87 (OID: 2.16.840.1.101.3.4.3.19).
+When encoded, the `AlgorithmIdentifier` MUST be byte-for-byte identical with the following hex-encoded bytes: `300b0609608648016503040313`.

+If used within a Certificate or Precertificate, such as the `signatureAlgorithm` field of a Certificate or the `signature` field of a TBSCertificate, the CA SHALL NOT use these signature algorithms unless the algorithm identifier of the public key being certified is one of id-ml-dsa-44 (OID: 2.16.840.1.101.3.4.3.17), id-ml-dsa-65 (OID: 2.16.840.1.101.3.4.3.18), or id-ml-dsa-87 (OID: 2.16.840.1.101.3.4.3.19).
+This restriction does not apply if used within a CRL, such as the `signatureAlgorithm` field of a CertificateList, or within an OCSP response, such as the `signatureAlgorithm` of a BasicOCSPResponse, as these objects do not certify a public key.

 ### 7.1.4 Name Forms